1. Summary of these Commercial Terms

 28. Force majeure

 Except for the obligation to pay monies due and owing, neither you nor we will be liable if either of us cannot perform in terms of any agreed terms due to reasons beyond our control.
-This includes lightning, flooding, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes, acts or omissions of persons for which we are not responsible, and acts of government or other competent authorities (including telecommunications, internet service providers and the CIPC).
+This includes lightning, flooding, exceptionally severe weather, fire, explosion, war, civil disorder, epidemic, pandemic, industrial disputes, acts or omissions of persons for which we are not responsible, and acts of government or other competent authorities (including telecommunications, internet service providers, the CIPC and SARS).

 29. Disclosure in terms of section 43 of Electronic Communications and Transactions Act, 25 of 2002